-- Should consist of individuals of varied operational backgrounds and specialties - The primary purpose is to provide additional operational analysis of the adversary; they employ probable adversary COAs against the friendly COAs - The objective is not to defeat friendly COAs during the war game but to assist in the improvement and validation of friendly COAs; Red Cell participation in the war game makes friendly COAs stronger and more viable for execution in battle - Select war gaming method - o Essential Task / Critical Event - o Phase - o Avenue in Depth - Belt - o Box - Select method to record and display results - War Game Worksheet: Allows the staff to synchronize the COA across time and space in relation to the adversary COA - Conduct the war game and display and assess results - Begins with an event designated by the facilitator - The facilitator must ensure that all members of the war game know what critical events will be war gamed and what techniques will be used - The war game follows an action-reaction-counteraction cycle - Actions: Those events initiated by either the side with the initiative or as the facilitator designates - Reactions: The opposing side's actions in response - Counteractions: The first side's responses to reactions - This sequence of action-reaction-counteraction continues until the critical event is completed or until the Commander decides to use another COA to accomplish the mission
+- Chart or map of JOA/OA (either paper or digital) - Updated estimates and common operating picture - List all friendly forces - List known critical events: Essential tasks, or a series of critical tasks, conducted over a period of time that require detailed analysis - Red Cell - Should consist of individuals of varied operational backgrounds and specialties - The primary purpose is to provide additional operational analysis of the adversary; they employ probable adversary COAs against the friendly COAs - The objective is not to defeat friendly COAs during the war game but to assist in the improvement and validation of friendly COAs; Red Cell participation in the war game makes friendly COAs stronger and more viable for execution in battle - Select war gaming method - Essential Task / Critical Event - o Phase - o Avenue in Depth - o Belt - o Box - Select method to record and display results - War Game Worksheet: Allows the staff to synchronize the COA across time and space in relation to the adversary COA - Conduct the war game and display and assess results - Begins with an event designated by the facilitator - The facilitator must ensure that all members of the war game know what critical events will be war gamed and what techniques will be used - The war game follows an action-reaction-counteraction cycle - Actions: Those events initiated by either the side with the initiative or as the facilitator designates - Reactions: The opposing side's actions in response - Counteractions: The first side's responses to reactions - This sequence of action-reaction-counteraction continues until the critical event is completed or until the Commander decides to use another COA to accomplish the mission - Example War Game Sequence (not all inclusive) - Conduct roll call.
+Ensure that subordinate task forces, adjacent components, staff directorates, and special staff are represented. - Explain the purpose, the overall process, and expected war game results - Review war game rules - Review products to date: Mission Analysis products, risk assessment, Commander's intent and war gaming guidance, Commander's evaluation criteria/governing factors, updated facts and assumptions, the proposed COAs, etc.

-- Example War Game Sequence (not all inclusive) - Conduct roll call.
-Ensure that subordinate task forces, adjacent components, staff directorates, and special staff are represented. - Explain the purpose, the overall process, and expected war game results - Review war game rules - Review products to date: Mission Analysis products, risk assessment, Commander's intent and war gaming guidance, Commander's evaluation criteria/governing factors, updated facts and assumptions, the proposed COAs, etc. - Review the method of war gaming, critical events or phases to consider (with start and end state desired conditions), identified decisive points - Explain current friendly and adversary disposition - Explain current ISR effort - Conduct action-reaction-counteraction cycle using subordinate maneuver forces (normally friendly side initiates action first). - $\circ\hspace{0.4cm}$ Use the expanded war game worksheet as an agenda for sequence - Assess and record strengths and weaknesses, how the COA addresses Commander's evaluation criteria, and any resulting RFFs for additional capability - Record adjusted tasks and purpose and any additional tasks and purpose - Address operational functions and their effect during the critical event or phase - o Make modifications as necessary - Command and control: Task organization adjustments (support and command relationship adjustments), ROE modifications, IO requirements (if not separately addressed), initiate decision tools (DST/DSM) as decision points are addressed and decision criteria, associated CCIRs and options are developed and associated with intelligence templates - Intelligence: PIRs, collection plan inputs, other ISR requirements - Movement and Maneuver: Updated maneuver tasks - Fires: HPT, non-lethal and lethal, synchronization requirements - Sustainment: Address logistics requirements, required support outside the force - Protection: Air and missile defense requirements, CBRNE, joint search and rescue requirements - Risk assessment and mitigation - o Branches and Sequels - Refine staff estimates - Conduct war game briefing (NWP 5-01 Chapter 4)
+- Review the method of war gaming, critical events or phases to consider (with start and end state desired conditions), identified decisive points - Explain current friendly and adversary disposition - Explain current ISR effort - Conduct action-reaction-counteraction cycle using subordinate maneuver forces (normally friendly side initiates action first). - Use the war game worksheet as an agenda for sequence - Assess and record strengths and weaknesses, how the COA addresses Commander's evaluation criteria, and any resulting RFFs for additional capability - Record adjusted tasks and purpose and any additional tasks and purpose - Address operational functions and their effect during the critical event or phase - Make modifications as necessary - Command and control: Task organization adjustments (support and command relationship adjustments), ROE modifications, IO requirements (if not separately addressed), initiate decision tools (DST/DSM) as decision points are addressed and decision criteria, associated CCIRs and options are developed and associated with intelligence templates - Intelligence: PIRs, collection plan inputs, other ISR requirements - Movement and Maneuver: Updated maneuver tasks - Fires: HPT, non-lethal and lethal, synchronization requirements - Sustainment: Address logistics requirements, required support outside the force - Protection: Air and missile defense requirements, CBRNE, joint search and rescue requirements - Risk assessment and mitigation - Branches and Sequels - Refine staff estimates - Conduct war game briefing (NWP 5-01 Chapter 4)